 Although the deadlines may appear to be early, proposals must be received by this date in order to allow sufficient time for review, development, and recruitment.

-Study abroad program proposals should originate with faculty and carry the endorsement of the chair(s) and dean(s) of the sponsoring TU department(s) and college(s).
+Study abroad (outside the U.S) and study away (within the U.S.) program proposals should originate with faculty and carry the endorsement of the chair(s) and dean(s) of the sponsoring TU department(s) and college(s).
 Academic units and colleges are responsible for review of program and course subject matter and instructional delivery methods.
-TU courses offered abroad must be of comparable academic rigor to those offered on campus and offer significant enhancement to the on-campus offerings.
+TU courses offered abroad or domestically must be of comparable academic rigor to those offered on campus and offer significant enhancement to the on-campus offerings.

 NOTE: Due to the critical role the faculty director plays in recruitment for the program, faculty who will be absent from campus (sabbatical, extended leave, etc.) for any part of the academic year prior to the proposed program may not be eligible to apply.
 Please contact the Study Abroad Office for more information.

-Proposals endorsed by the relevant academic department chair(s) and college dean(s) will be reviewed by the Faculty-Led Programs Subcommittee of the Faculty Committee on Study Abroad.
+Proposals endorsed by the relevant academic department chair(s) and college dean(s) will be reviewed by the Faculty-Led Programs Subcommittee of the Faculty Committee on Study Abroad/Study Away.
 Assessment criteria include but are not limited to the following:

-*All study abroad programs must be financially self-supporting, which means all costs of the program are met by charging the students the necessary fee.
+*All study abroad and study away programs must be financially self-supporting, which means all costs of the program are met by charging the students the necessary fee.
 The program must not be designed in such a way as to make it too expensive for students from a variety of economic situations.

 The subcommittee may request additional information to inform the review process.
 Faculty members will be notified within one month of the proposal deadline regarding the outcome of their proposal.